Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 • Fast-growing privacy hedge, screen, or windbreak

-• Coastal and seaside plantings (excellent salt tolerance)
+• Also coastal and seaside plantings (excellent salt tolerance)

 • Erosion control on banks and slopes